IELTS Cue Card Sample 445 - Describe an interesting person you know

 I have met with Joseph, an Asian boy, at Australian National University in Canberra, Australia where I am having my undergraduate courses now.
 He is the guy who is different from others.
 He is quite interesting too.

 Joseph belongs to a converted family in India.
 His parents were not Christian at the beginning and later on converted to Christianism.
-Thereby, he is quite influenced by both the religions and cultures.
+Thereby, he is quite influenced by both religions and cultures.
 He is quite interesting in the sense that he does almost all the things in unusual ways.
 He prefers to avoid the traditional methods to perform acts.
 He never tells a lie or hits other.
 But if he is injured or insulted, he never takes revenge.
 This is the basic difference between him and the rest of us which appears very interesting to me.

 I cannot exactly recall the day when I meet him first.
 Might be it was the first week at university when I met him.
-He was a late comer on the class and still he is.
+He was a latecomer on the class and still, he is.
 It is an ordinary norm to apologise for the late but he did not.
 Rather entering into the class, he took his seat silently.
 Since he sat beside me, I asked him why did not seek apology for the late, with a smile he replied that he does not apologise for being late as it was not his mistake.
 The watchman did not allow him to enter the university compound as he failed to show the identity card.
 In fact, identity cards for the new students were issued after two weeks of the inauguration.
 This was the type he used to be and it was the first meet of mine with him.
 The friendship between us grew stronger gradually.

 Joseph has no relatives in Australia.
 So, he lives alone.
 But the expenses are huge.
 To meet his needs and expenses, he works at a coffee shop as a part-timer.
 With his ready wit and smart answers, he enchants the customers in the shop.
 So, all the regular customers love him much and he is well tipped.
 As a result, his earning is very well and leads a decent life.
 But it should be admitted that he is a hardworking individual.
 He works for six hours a day.
-He takes a break only for a half day and that is only on the days when we have classes in the evening.
+He takes a break only for a half-day and that is only on the days when we have classes in the evening.
 He is planning to settle permanently in Australia and dreams of being a computer programmer in future.

 He is interesting.
 He is mind-blowing.
 There are numerous reasons to consider him special among us.
 He does all the tasks in different manners than they are usually done by others.
-He uses pencils to write on his exam scripts with the logic that pencil makes mistake removal easier.
+He uses pencils to write on his exam scripts with the logic that a pencil makes mistake removal easier.
 Besides, he likes to talk on the old-fashioned land phone.
 He does not use cell phones for communication.
-So, often it is difficult to get him when he is mostly needed.
+So, often it is difficult to get him when he is most needed.
 Usually, he remains silent but once he starts talking, it becomes difficult to beat him in logics.
 I do not know how he manages to create all the logics.
 Only this ability has made him a bit different than all, I believe.